RibbonDiff — User Guide

 RibbonDiff highlights changes using configurable colors:

-Note: Diff highlights (line background tints, change markers, and the center ribbon) appear once both panes have content.
-Clearing/unbinding either pane hides the diff until both sides have text again.
-When a comparison first becomes available (for example after opening files or pasting into the second pane), RibbonDiff automatically scrolls to the first changed block (if any).
+Diff highlights (line background tints, change markers, and the center Ribbon) appear once both panes have content.
+Clearing or unbinding either pane hides the diff until both sides have text again.
+When a comparison first becomes available (for example after opening files, selecting a Workspace file, or pasting into the second pane), RibbonDiff automatically scrolls to the first changed block (if any).

 For large diffs, you can jump directly between changed blocks without manually scrolling.